All City Guides

 VERDICT: YES

-Low for a major-city HYROX because Barcelona El Prat links directly to Fira on Metro L9 Sud, and Plaça Europa gives you several hotel options within a short walk.
-Stress rises if you stay in the old town or assume Sunday shopping will save you.
+Low.
+Barcelona El Prat links directly to Fira on Metro L9 Sud, and Plaça Europa gives you several hotels within a short walk.
+The things that raise it are self-inflicted: booking in the old town because it looks nicer, then adding a cross-city transfer to race morning.

 FAST COURSE?